 - 12.06.
-A commercial, registered limited commercial, or registered public applicator shall take reasonable actions to give notice of the date, approximate time, and address or location of the property to be treated for each and every turf or ornamental pesticide application, prior to the application, to any person who: - (a) Principally resides on property which abuts the property to be treated and whose name is on the published registry. - (b) Has provided their principal employment address, their principal school address, or both to the Department and whose name is on the published registry. - 12.07.
-Manner of notification for turf or ornamental applications: - (a) Notification of each pesticide application to a property that abuts the principal residential address or to the principal employment address, principal school address, or both provided by the pesticide-sensitive person in his/her application must be communicated to the pesticide-sensitive person. - (1) Unless making electronic notifications pursuant to Part 12.07(b), an applicator may meet this requirement by making not less than two attempts to notify any owner or tenant who is on the registry. - (2) Such attempts shall be made as early as practicable but not later than twenty-four hours before the application. - (3) Notice may be by any method, including telephone, mail, or personal notification. - (4) If attempts at notification by the applicator fail, and a pesticide application is necessary, the commercial, registered limited commercial, or registered public applicator shall attempt to notify the pesticide-sensitive registrant in person immediately prior to the application by placing notice on the door of the pesticide-sensitive person's principal place of residence. - (b) Electronic Notification: - (1) If an applicator provides notification to the pesticide-sensitive person electronically pursuant to § 35-10-112(1)(a)(III), C.R.S., only one attempt at notification is required, provided there has been no change to date, time, or location of the pesticide application communicated in the original electronic notice.
+A commercial, registered limited commercial, or registered public applicator shall take reasonable actions to give notice of the date and approximate time of each and every turf or ornamental pesticide application, prior to the application, to any person who resides on property which abuts the property to be treated and whose name is on the published registry.
+Notification of each pesticide application to such an abutting property, including the address or location of the property to be treated, must be communicated to the pesticide sensitive person.
+An applicator may meet this requirement by making not less than two attempts to notify any owner or tenant who is on the registry.
+Such attempts shall be made as early as practicable but not later than twenty-four hours before the application. - 12.07.
+Notice may be by any method, including telephone, mail or personal notification.
+If attempts at notification by the applicator fail, and a pesticide application is necessary, the commercial, registered limited commercial, or registered public applicator shall attempt to notify the resident in person immediately prior to the application.
+Notice of the application and attempts at notification shall be placed on the door of the person requesting notification if all notification attempts fail.